Outdoor Food Events

 - Prepare and serve all foods out of reach of the customers.
 Self-serve prohibited unless proper utensils are provided (e.g., dips must be served in individual soufflé cups; provide toothpicks for individual food samples; provide tongs for serving chips or bread samples on paper plates; etc.).

 - Drain ice-melt water from coolers to prevent cans or bottles from being submerged.

 - Wear clean clothing and hair protection (cap, hair net).
 Practice good personal hygiene—use sanitary food handling techniques.
 Smoking is prohibited when handling foods.

 - Handwashing: Provide soap, running water, and paper towels.

 - Wash with running water and soap.

 - Utensil Washing: If food will be prepared over a period of time greater than four hours, provide three labeled buckets big enough to accommodate the largest utensil.

-Sanitizer bucket: bleach and water, at one (1) tablespoon bleach for each gallon of water
+- Sanitizer bucket: bleach and water, at 1-tablespoon beach for each gallon of water

 - Liquid wastes are not to be discharged upon, or collect on, University grounds, pavement or landscaping, and are to be removed in a sanitary manner from the food preparation area.